Arcaster42/icivs/README.md

 ## Build Setup

+**WARNING**<br>
+In this stage of development, necessary security measures are not in place.
+Do not put provide public access to this server in its current state.

 - Clone the repository
 - Set up the database (queries are likely compatible with all SQL types)
 - In your local `.env` file, add database variables for `knexfile.js`